-Doug Yoder begins his third season as the head track and field coach after completing his ninth season as head cross country coach this fall.
+Doug Yoder begins his fourth season as the head track and field coach after completing his tenth season as head cross country coach this fall.

 Yoder began coaching at the college level after 25 years of work in coaching track and cross country at Goshen High School.
 Yoder was an assistant boys' track coach from 1979-1990 and was the head girls' track coach for the Redskins from 1991-2003.
 Yoder added girls' head cross country responsibilities in 1992, a position he kept until the fall of 2004.

 Yoder also directed the Goshen Relays track meet for six years and assisted in the process for seven years, while producing eight straight winning seasons in girls' cross country and qualifying his team for regional and semi-state competition in each of his last six years.

 Yoder runs daily, and has participated in 60 marathons since 1995.
 He has qualified and ran in the Boston Marathon three times.

 Yoder graduated from Goshen College in 1977 with a bachelor's degree in art.
 He completed his master's degree in art from Ball State University in 1984.
 He also performed graduate studies at the University of St. Francis and Indiana University and completed an MBA from Liberty International University in 2012.
 Yoder has a daughter (Alyssa) and two sons — Kyle, who graduated from Goshen College in 2005 and Adam, a 2007 GC grad.
 Doug lives with his wife, Vicki, in Goshen.